sumanb007/docker/README.md

 ```

 For the frontend, a common practice is to build the application into static files and serve them with a lightweight web server (e.g., Nginx).
-Now lets convert alternative Dockerfile into multi-stage build.
+Now, lets define alternative Dockerfile into multi-stage build.
 This will create ~54MB size.
 ```dockerfile
 # Stage 1: Build the React app
 FROM node:16-alpine AS builder